You can do it like it’s a great weight on you, or you can do it like it’s a part of a dance.Ram Dass

 “I’m up against this big wall…”

 Neurolinguistic programming tells us that there is a lot of power in metaphors.
-If we repeatedly use a metaphor that is disempowering, it becomes difficult to come up with new ways of seeing the same problem — and without those new options, it’s hard to move forward.
+If you repeatedly use a metaphor that is disempowering, it becomes difficult to come up with new ways of seeing the same problem — and without those new options, it’s hard to move forward.
 Well, what CAN I do with a wall, right?

 I like the simple examples Tony Robbins gives in his trainings.
 “How would you be and how would you see everything if you saw life as a battle?” he asks.
 “And what about if you saw life as a dance?”